stpotter16/biodata/README.md

 # Features
 - Add entries in new page
 - Edit entries in edit page
-- Env secret for passphrase
+- Env secret for passphrase.
+See [this article](https://michael.stapelberg.ch/posts/2025-08-24-secret-management-with-sops-nix/)
 - Auth middleware
 - Set db as path
 - Nix module